hosikiti/briefcast/README.md

 ## TODOs

 - Add "How it works" on top page.
+- Add pause after line break in a transcript.
 - Show a transript.
 - Add a share feature that.
 - Limit trial generation based on the IP address.